kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ### Test that uses Custom Keyword runs faster

 As you see in the above section, the Test Suite `T2` in the case Y1 took over 25 minutes whereas the same `T2` in the case Y2 took only 6 minutes.
-Why such difference?
-It depends if "Log executed test steps" option is Enabled or Disabled.
-If you have an Enterprise license, you can disable the option to enjoy faster test run.
-But if you don't, you can not disable it. *Is there any other way to make you test quicker?* as a test in 25 minutes is unbearable.
+Why such a difference?
+It depends on if the "Log executed test steps" option is Enabled or Disabled.
+If you have an Enterprise license, you can disable the option and enjoy a faster test run.
+But if you don't, you can not disable it. *Is there any other way to make you test run faster in the Free version?*.

-Yes, there is one.
-You can rewrite your Test Case script to be a combination of a Custom Keyword and a short Test Case script that calls the Custom Keyword.
-Then the test will run quicker.
+Yes, there is a way.
+You can rewrite your Test Case script so that you make a combination of a Custom Keyword and a short Test Case that just calls the Custom Keyword.
+Then the test will run faster.

 Let me tell you what I examined.